 Gordon Ramsay’s early experiences were as heartbreaking as they come, but luckily, they gave him the heart to help others in the same situations.

-It may be hard to imagine now, but for the majority of his early life, Ramsay had planned on being a professional soccer player, also known as a footballer.
+It may be hard to imagine now, but for most of his early life, Ramsay had planned to be a professional soccer player, also known as a footballer.

-His love for the art of kicking a ball began at a young age when his uncle Roland took him to a football game and hoisted the young 7-year-old boy onto his shoulders to see better over the crowd.
+His love for kicking a ball began at a young age when his uncle Roland took him to a football game and hoisted the young 7-year-old boy onto his shoulders to see better over the crowd.

 “The crowd was just phenomenal,” Ramsay remembered to The Guardian.
 “We were standing by the terraces and I remember getting slightly nervous, and very scared.
 Because you just swayed then, you just moved in a sway formation.
 I think it was against Hearts and it was dirty — I mean very dirty — and Rangers won 1-0.
 Those games are always going to be dirty for the next century, because it’s just an all-blood tie.
 And I loved it.”